VerlloCreations/Deep-In-the-dark/README.md

 In this repository I only uploaded the scripts of my game.
 The audio and sprites are not mine; they are from a course and the Unity store.
 Since it is just a practice project, I didn’t create almost any sprites except for a few, but they are not of great importance.

+The game controls are WASD to move, space to jump, and the mouse for the menus.